spacestation13/website/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+This website is built with NuxtJS.
+For more information on how that works, check out the [documentation](https://nuxtjs.org).